oddgoo/oddgoo.com/content/post/fringe-tools.md

 It seems like a clone at first, but it's open source, is a bit more customisable, and has native Android support.
 And what is creativity if not remixing and iteration?

-With it, I made "Matchbox Memories".
-I've described it simply as follows:
+With it, I made "Matchbox Memories":
 *I love carrying worlds and memories in my pocket.*
-*Can you find all red flowers by playing around with the scene?*

 ![Screenshot of Matchbox Memories](/images/post_media/matchbox_memories_cover.png)